michballard/CV/README.md

 ####[Sainsbury’s]
 #####Online Operations Development Manager
-######September 2013 to March 2014  |  London, United Kingdom
+<pre>######September 2013 to March 2014  |  London, United Kingdom</pre>
+Michelle worked on the set-up, build and integration of a new transactional fashion website.
+Michelle's responsibilities included:
+- Integrating third party partners into the website, including web analytics, ratings & reviews and recommendations engines
+- Establishing and coordinating product related data required for the website
+- Developing the customer acquisition strategy for website roll-out

 ####[Coles]
 #####Strategy Manager
-######May 2010 to April 2013  |  Melbourne, Australia
+<pre>######May 2010 to April 2013  |  Melbourne, Australia</pre>
 Working at one of Australia's largest retailers, Michelle worked in Corporate Strategy during a major turnaround period.
 Michelle supported many parts of the business delivering project management, developing business cases and performing financial analysis.
+Her achievements included:
+- Developing the business case for improving the flybuys loyalty program
+- Designing, coordinating and tracking trials of the improved loyalty offer.
+This involved managing email campaigns and online communications to engage customers in the trial
+- Developing the online strategy for Coles' liquor businesses
+- Developing the methodology and processes for validating carbon price increases.
+This included developing an online carbon price checking tool and deploying this to relevant parts of the business
+- Proving the effectiveness of self check out machines

 ####[Deloitte]
 #####Strategy & Operations Management Consultant
-######October 2006 to April 2010  |  Melbourne, Australia
+<pre>######October 2006 to April 2010  |  Melbourne, Australia</pre>
-Working across many industries, Michelle advised large clients on strategic and operational issues such as:
+Continuing to work for one of the 'big four' professional services firms, Michelle worked across many industries advising large clients on strategic and operational issues such as:
-- Developing business cases for major technology investments
+- Business cases for major technology investments
-- Integrating acquired businesses
-- Transforming business processes
+- Business integrations
+- Business process transformations
-- Performing strategic pricing analysis
+- Strategic pricing reviews
-- Prioritising a portfolio of IT project
+- Prioritisation of IT projects

 Michelle was also active in developing internal talent, facilitating pricing training and running monthly internal knowledge sharing sessions.

 ####[Deloitte]
 #####Corporate Tax Analyst
-######August 2005 to September 2006  |  Melbourne, Australia
+<pre>######August 2005 to September 2006  |  Melbourne, Australia</pre>
-Working at one of the 'big four' professional services firms, Michelle developed Australian corporate tax advice and prepared income tax returns for international blue chip clients.
+Working for one of the 'big four' professional services firms, Michelle developed Australian corporate tax advice and prepared income tax returns for international blue chip clients.

 ####[ASX Perpetual Registrars]
 #####Investor Services Representative
-######January 2004 to June 2005  |  Melbourne, Australia
+<pre>######January 2004 to June 2005  |  Melbourne, Australia</pre>
-Working for one of Australia's leading share registries (now known as Link Market Services), Michelle liaised with financial and legal professionals and shareholders about shareholder information and corporate issues.
+Working for one of Australia's leading share registries (now known as Link Market Services), Michelle liaised with shareholders and financial & legal professionals about shareholder information and corporate issues.

 More information
 ----------------
 #####Contact details
-If you would like to find out more, please feel free to contact me on the following:
+If you would like to find out more, please feel free to contact me by the following:
 - Phone + 44 (0)74 4992 8801
 - Email [michballard@gmail.com]
 - [LinkedIn]